Dubai Brings Together World Football’s Biggest Stars For Friendly Match As Part Of Dubai Fitness Challenge - UrduPoint

 Dubai Brings Together World Football’s Biggest Stars For Friendly Match As Part Of Dubai Fitness Challenge

-Match organised jointly by Dubai Sports Council and Dubai’s Department of Tourism and Commerce Marketing

-DUBAI (UrduPoint / Pakistan Point News - 21th November, 2020) Some of international football’s biggest stars came together in Dubai this weekend for a friendly match that took place on the pitches at Dubai Sports World, inside the airconditioned halls of Dubai World Trade Centre as part of Dubai Fitness Challenge 30 x 30.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 21st Nov, 2020) Some of international football’s biggest stars came together in Dubai this weekend for a friendly match that took place on the pitches at Dubai Sports World, inside the air-conditioned halls of Dubai World Trade Centre as part of Dubai Fitness Challenge 30 x 30.

 The match was organised jointly by Dubai Sports Council and Dubai’s Department of Tourism and Commerce Marketing.

-The star-studded lineup included Portugal legend Luis Figo, the 2000 Ballon d'Or and 2001 FIFA World Player of the Year winner who is considered as one of the greatest to ever play the game; Carles Puyol, the former Spain captain and winner of the 2010 World Cup and the 2008 European Championships; and Dutch Clarence Seedorf, who is the only player to have won the UEFA Champions League with three different clubs – once with Ajax (1995), once with Real Madrid (1998) and twice with Milan (2003 and 2007).
+The star-studded line-up included Portugal legend Luis Figo, the 2000 Ballon d'Or and 2001 FIFA World Player of the Year winner, who is considered one of the greatest to ever play the game; Carles Puyol, the former Spain captain and winner of the 2010 World Cup and the 2008 European Championships, and Dutch Clarence Seedorf, who is the only player to have won the UEFA Champions League with three different clubs – once with Ajax (1995), once with Real Madrid (1998) and twice with Milan (2003 and 2007).

-Seedorf’s Dutch compatriot Patrick Kluivert who holds the record for being the youngest player to score in the final of a main event on the European continent, also took part in the match.
+Seedorf’s Dutch compatriot, Patrick Kluivert who holds the record for being the youngest player to score in the final of the main event on the European continent also took part in the match.

-Frenchman Eric Abidal, winner of two Champions League titles with Barcelona, also took the pitch alongside the likes of former Spain and Real Madrid star Michel Salgado; Italian goalkeeping legend Walter Zenga, Ghana’s Sulley Muntari and Frenchman Ibrahim Ba.
+Frenchman Eric Abidal, the winner of two Champions League titles with Barcelona, also took the pitch alongside the likes of former Spain and Real Madrid star Michel Salgado, Italian goalkeeping legend Walter Zenga, Ghana’s Sulley Muntari and Frenchman Ibrahim Ba.

-His Excellency Saeed Hareb, Secretary General of Dubai Sports Council, and Nasser Aman Al Rahma, Assistant Secretary General of the Council, were present at the game along with Omran Al Jasmi, Manager of External Relations at the Council.
+Saeed Hareb, Secretary-General of Dubai Sports Council, and Nasser Aman Al Rahma, Assistant Secretary-General of the Council, were present at the game along with Omran Al Jasmi, Manager of External Relations at the Council.